GregGirardin/RC5-Edit/README.md

 The "Convert to Async" feature will tweak a few parameters for samples that have no tempo (voice, ambient pads, etc).
 Otherwise the RC-5 may have some playback artifacts it is time stretching the sample to the current tempo.

+rc5Copy.py is a python script that will copy audio files from the current directory to a mounted RC5 unit.
+See the file for description.